utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/function-reference.md

 ### exp

-Return e raised to the power a number, where e = 2.718281… is the base of natural logarithms.
+Returns e raised to the power a number, where e = 2.718281… is the base of natural logarithms.

 ``` javascript
 $exp($num: number) => number